svenefftinge/xtext-lsp-workshop/Exercise_02 Implement SignatureHelp.md

 Another approach is to go over the parseResult of the provided `XtextResource`, e.g. you get access to the root node, that contains and spans all other parse nodes with this code `resource.parseResult.rootNode`.

-On a node you can ask for shildren, for leafnodes, for actual offets and lengths as well as obtain the associated semantic element (aka AST object).
+On a node you can ask for children, for leafnodes, for actual offsets and lengths as well as obtain the associated semantic element (aka AST object).

 ## !!!!
 Solution